Staffed by Rochelle Davis, College Career Information Coordinator

 The resource links below are available to download as Microsoft PowerPoint documents.

-- High school seniors applying to Montgomery College are encouraged to apply during the 'Application Fee Waiver' season.
-October 1 through April 15.
-Seniors who would like to participate in the Accuplacer testing program with Northwest should be aware that it takes approximately 10 days for Montgomery College to generate the admission letters (mailed to the home) with the MC ID number required to take the Accuplacer.
+- High school seniors applying to Montgomery College are encouraged to apply during the 'Application Fee Waiver' season which has been extended indefinitely in response to COVID-19.
+Please note that it takes approximately 10 days for Montgomery College to generate the admission letters (mailed to the home) with the MC ID number required to take the Accuplacer.